chark/game-management/Packages/com.chark.game-management/Documentation~/README.md

 }
 ```

-Afterward you can fire away your messages like so:
+Afterward, you can fire away your messages like so:

 ```csharp
 GameManager.Publish(new MyMessage());